stefanofisc/exoplanets/main/code/readme.md

 ### EN
+This file describes how dataset and feature_extraction modules work.

 The model processes as input phase-folded and binned light curves, which represent the transits to be classified.
 These light curves are stored in csv-format files, and each is associated with a label, which identifies its nature (e.g. planet, astrophysical false positive, non-astrophysical false positive).

 The dataset folder contains the code responsible for processing the light curves.
 Through the configuration file config_dataset.yaml it is possible to choose the dataset to be processed, and to perform a number of operations such as generating/loading train-test splits in csv or tensor format.
 Since the model processes data in torch.utils.data.DataLoader format, we suggest directly loading data in tensor format by setting the variable load_tensors:True.
 This lightens the computational load of the entire pipeline.